-A parent/legal guardian of any 9th grade student may submit a written request to the Charter School Executive Director, or his or her designee, that:
+A parent/legal guardian of any 9th grade student may submit a written request to the Office of Instruction and department chair, that:

-- a.
-Requests information regarding how the student's mathematics placement was determined.
-Within five (5) days of receipt, the Charter School Director or designee shall respond in writing to the parent/legal guardian's request by providing the information, including the objective academic measures that the Charter School relied upon in determining the student's mathematics placement. - 1) Requests that the student retake the placement test, in which case the Executive Director or designee will attempt to facilitate the retest within two (2) weeks. - 2) Requests reconsideration of the student's mathematics placement is based on objective academic measures.
-Within five (5) school days of receipt, the Charter School Executive Director or designee shall respond in writing to the parent/legal guardian's request.
-The Executive Director or designee and the student's mathematics teacher must assess the objective academic measures provided by the parent in conjunction with the objective academic measures identified in this policy.
-Based on this assessment, the Executive Director or designee must determine whether the most appropriate mathematics placement for the student is the student's current placement or another placement, in which case the Executive Director or designee response must provide the determination as well as the objective academic measures that the Executive Director or designee relied upon in making that determination. - b.
-Notwithstanding the foregoing, if the Executive Director or designee requires additional time to respond to a parent/legal guardian's request, the Executive Director or designee will provide a written response indicating that additional time is needed.
-In no event shall the Executive Director or designee response time exceed one (1) month. - c.
-If, after reconsideration of the student's mathematics placement by the Executive Director or designee, the parent/legal guardian is dissatisfied with the student's mathematics placement, the parent/legal guardian may choose to sign a voluntary waiver requesting that the student be placed in another mathematics course against the professional recommendation of the Executive Director or designee, acknowledging and accepting responsibility for this placement.
+- Requests information regarding how the student's mathematics placement was determined.
+Within five (5) days of receipt, the Office of Instruction shall respond in writing to the parent/legal guardian's request by providing the information, including the objective academic measures that the Charter School relied upon in determining the student's mathematics placement. - ii.
+Requests that the student retake the placement test, in which case the Office of Instruction will attempt to facilitate the retest within two (2) weeks. - iii.
+Requests reconsideration of the student's mathematics placement based on objective academic measures.
+Within five (5) school days of receipt, the Office of Instruction shall respond in writing to the parent/legal guardian's request.
+The Office of Instruction, the department chair and the student's mathematics teacher must assess the objective academic measures provided by the parent in conjunction with the objective academic measures identified in this policy.
+Based on this assessment, the Office of Instruction and the department chair must determine whether the most appropriate mathematics placement for the student is the student's current placement or another placement, in which case the Office of Instruction and the department chair shall specify the mathematics course or level recommended for the student.
+The Office of Instruction and the department chair response must provide the determination as well as the objective academic measures that the Office of Instruction and the department chair measures that the Office of Instruction and the department chair relied upon in making that determination. - iv.
+Notwithstanding the foregoing, if the Office of Instruction requires additional time to respond to a parent/legal guardian's request, the Office of Instruction will provide a written response indicating that additional time is needed.
+In no event shall the Office of Instruction response time exceed one (1) month.

+If, after reconsideration of the student's mathematics placement by the Office of Instruction and the department chair, the parent/legal guardian is dissatisfied with the student's mathematics placement, the parent/legal guardian may choose to sign a voluntary waiver requesting that the student be placed in another mathematics course against the professional recommendation of the Office of Instruction and the department chair, acknowledging and accepting responsibility for this placement.